rse/es6-features/README.md

   ECMAScript 5 is a nice and decent programming language, of course.
 But because of its history, it has some nasty aspects which ECMAScript 6 finally resolves.
-As programming never is just about getting the necessary functionality done, it is advised to also use the best lanuage, too.
+As programming never is just about getting the necessary functionality done, it is advised to also use the best language, too.
 ECMAScript 6's language design is cleaner than ECMAScript 5, its syntax increases the expressiveness of your code, it decreases the necessary boilerplate code (e.g. `function` vs. arrow syntax) and it especially let you get rid of some very nasty but required hacks and workarounds from the ECMAScript 5 era (e.g. `var self = this`).
+  So, ECMAScript 5 might be sufficient, but ECMAScript 6 nevertheless is an important improvement.

 - *I've found a mistake, how can I contribute?*

-  The source is the file `features.txt`, everything else on es6-features.org is just generated out of it.
-Fork this project on Github, edit the file `features.txt` and then send a pull request.
+  The source is the file `features.txt`, everything else on [es6-features.org](http://es6-features.org) is just generated out of it.
+Fork this project on Github, edit the file `features.txt` and then please send a pull request.